Danylo

 BIOGRAPHY

-Born in Novy Svit, Ukraine, in 1990, baritone Danylo Matviienko completed his Bachelor studies at the Donetsk state music academy under prof. Piotr Onchul and MA studies at the National music academy of Ukraine under prof. Alexander Diachenko.
+Born in Novy Svit, Ukraine, in 1990, baritone Danylo Matviienko completed his Bachelor’s degree at the Donetsk State Music Academy.

-Danylo is a member of the ensemble at the Oper Frankfurt, where he could be heard as Graf / Nozze di Figaro (2023/24), Papageno / Die Zauberflöte (2022/24), Guglielmo in Loy's prize-winning production of Così fan tutte, the One-Eyed Brother in the production of Die Frau ohne Schatten and Demetrius and Antinoos in new productions of Britten's A Midsummer Night’s Dream and Dallapiccola's Ulisse.
-In the season 2020/21 he performed in Křenek's Schwergewicht, Fauré's Pénélope, Don Carlo, and new productions of Rossini's La gazzetta and Salome.
+Danylo was a member of the ensemble at Oper Frankfurt, where he performed a diverse repertoire, including Graf in Le nozze di Figaro (2023/24), Papageno in Die Zauberflöte (2022/24), and Guglielmo in Calixto Bieito’s award-winning production of Così fan tutte.
+He also portrayed the One-Eyed Brother in Die Frau ohne Schatten and took part in two new productions: Demetrius in Britten’s A Midsummer Night’s Dream and Antinoos in Dallapiccola’s Ulisse.

-Danylo performed the role of Dottore Malatesta in a new production of Don Pasquale (2022) and Misgir in Rimski-Korsakov’s Schneeflöckchen (2023) at the Tiroler Festspiele Erl.
-He also performed the role of Brother Léon in a new production of Messiaen’s Saint François d’Assise at the Staatsoper Stuttgart (2023).
+Beyond Frankfurt, Danylo sang Dottore Malatesta in a new production of Don Pasquale (2022) and Misgir in Rimsky-Korsakov’s Schneeflöckchen (2023) at the Tiroler Festspiele Erl.
+He also appeared as Brother Léon in a new production of Messiaen’s Saint François d’Assise at the Staatsoper Stuttgart (2023).

-Roles at the National Music Academy of Ukraine, National Operetta Theatre in Kyiv and Kyiv Opera include Graf Danilo (Die lustige Witwe), Onegin (Eugene Onegin), Rossini's Figaro (Il barbiere di Siviglia), Macrobio (Pietra del paragone), Germano (La scala di seta) as well as Donizetti's Gasparo (Rita).
+Danylo has performed extensively at the National Music Academy of Ukraine, the National Operetta Theatre in Kyiv, and Kyiv Opera, with roles including Graf Danilo (Die lustige Witwe), Eugene Onegin (Eugene Onegin), Figaro (Il barbiere di Siviglia), Macrobio (La pietra del paragone), Germano (La scala di seta), and Gasparo (Rita).

-Danylo’s concert appearances include Mendelssohn’s Elias (Rheingau Festival 2024), Moussorgsky’s Lieder und Tänze des Todes, Brahms’s Ein Deutsches Requiem with the Kammer Sinfonie Bremen, Bach’s Magnificat and cantatas at the Donbas Opera, Handel’s Messiah with the Kyiv symphony orchestra and choir and at the Johanneskirche in Giessen, Duruflé Requiem with the Kyiv chamber choir "Sofia", Sviridov's Piesni bezvremenia with the choir of the National music academy of Ukraine.
+His concert repertoire includes Mendelssohn’s Elias (Rheingau Festival 2024), Mussorgsky’s Lieder und Tänze des Todes, and Brahms’s Ein Deutsches Requiem with the Kammer Sinfonie Bremen.
+He has also performed Bach’s Magnificat and cantatas at Donbas Opera, Handel’s Messiah with the Kyiv Symphony Orchestra and Choir and at the Johanneskirche in Gießen, Duruflé’s Requiem with the Kyiv Chamber Choir “Sofia”, and Sviridov’s Piesni bezvremenia with the National Music Academy of Ukraine Choir.

-Danylo Matviienko is a winner of the second prize in the Antonina Campi international voice competition in Lublin and the Ada Sari competition in Nowy Sacz.
+A distinguished competition laureate, Danylo won second prize at both the Antonina Campi International Voice Competition in Lublin and the Ada Sari Competition in Nowy Sącz.
 He is also a Laureate of the Queen Elisabeth Competition in Brussels.

-Danylo has a master degree in mathematics from the Donetsk National University.
+Beyond music, Danylo holds a Master’s degree in Mathematics from Donetsk National University.

 video Gallery